List of Jewish prayers and blessings: Middle blessings

-On a regular weekday there are 13 blessings that ask God for our needs.
+On a regular weekday there are 13 supplicatory blessings.
 A small number of rabbis, such as David Bar-Hayim based on fragments from the Cairo Geniza, say only 12 blessings here.

 On fast days in the times of the Talmud there were a number of additional blessings, and in communities today a 14th blessing is added to the Chazzan's repetition on fast days.